 Alternatives: I highly recommend using cygwin because it's easy to setup, all your files stay in a single folder and you can use this script as CLI package manager.

 - You'll also need Arduino IDE installed on your PC.

 Step 2: Installing drivers and setting up tools

 - Plug Due's 'Prorgramming port' to the PC.

-- Hold Erase button for a second and release.
+- Hold the Erase button for a second and release.

 - Windows should automatically install drivers and recognize device as 'Arduino Programming port'.